 This means differences in how much we spend per student both across and within states.
 New York, for example, spends about $19,000 per student.
 In Tennessee they spend $8,200 and in Utah $5,321.
 Money within New York, is also unequally distributed: $25,505 was spent per student in the richest neighborhoods, compared to $12,861 in the poorest.

 This makes us one of the three countries in the OECD — with Israel and Turkey — in which the student/teacher ratio is less favorable in poor neighborhoods compared to rich ones.
 The other 31 nations in the survey invest equally in each student or disproportionately in poor students.
-This is not meritocracy and it is certainly not equal opportunity.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+This is not meritocracy and it is certainly not equal opportunity.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.